 Location

 Is it important to you to be close to family, friends, a therapist or medical care?
 Or do you want to get as far away as possible?
-Many students do now chose to live either at home, or close to home, and some universities have higher proportions of "home" students.
+Many students do now choose to live either at home, or close to home, and some universities have higher proportions of 'home' or 'commuter' students.

 If you want to move away from home, do you need to be able to access good public transport networks?
-Is the University city or campus based?
-Would you like the hustle and bustle/quiet?
+Is the university city or campus based?
+Would you like the hustle and bustle or prefer quiet?
 Perhaps being by the sea or in the mountains would be good for your mental health?
 Or would you like to be able to access the clubs and music venues of a city?
 Even the ease of day to day tasks like grocery shopping might be something that's important to you and your mental health.

 Diversity

-It's worth mentioning here that cities are by nature far more diverse places, which many people find liberating.
+It's worth mentioning here that cities are, by their nature, far more diverse places, which many people find liberating.
 It might be the first time ever that you'll easily be able to meet up with people like you in person.
 This doesn't mean to say though that the university itself is diverse.
-Student Unions can be good sources of information about this.
+Students' Unions can be good sources of information about this.

-Universities who do have a diverse population will often tell you about this in their literature - if you want to double check you can also look at statistics on the Higher Education Statistics Authority website.
+Universities who do have a diverse population will often tell you about this in their literature - if you want to double check you can also look at statistics on the Higher Education Statistics Authority website (look at the 'widening participation' indicators).

 Housing

-Many halls of residence now have specific pastoral care teams and are used to helping people manage their mental health.
-It's worth carefully researching what's on offer, and thinking realistically about whether particular living arrangements would/wouldn't work for you.
-You can normally have an accommodation tour as part of an open day, and many now also have virtual tours.
+Many halls of residence and student accommodation providers have specific pastoral care teams and are used to helping people manage their mental health.
+It's worth carefully researching what's on offer, and thinking realistically about whether particular living arrangements would or wouldn't work for you.
+You can normally have an accommodation tour as part of an Open Day, and many also have virtual tours.

 Teaching and assessment